“There is/There are” in Italian

 Plural | Ci sono | C’erano | Ci sono stati/e | Ci saranno |

-Let’s look at some sentences to see when it’s suitable to use the expression c’è/ci sono for different tenses:
+Let’s look at some sentences where the expressions c’è/ci sono are used:

 Oggi c’è il sole.